-These teams will lead our summer language immersion and pre-college programs in Spain, France, Italy, Greece and the U.S. for high school students.
-We continually screen candidates for all positions: Instructors, Program Directors, Program Coordinators and RAs.
-Our summer faculty and staff are typically outstanding high school teachers, university instructors, graduate students, and highly-qualified college graduates.
-It is important that those interested in a summer staff position with Abbey Road possess genuine interest in working with teenage students, in mentoring and fostering cultural immersion, in using their own creative abilities to shape exciting programming (such as academic or artistic workshops, cultural events, recreational sports, travel excursions, and more), as well as in cooperating with other team members.
-We are now accepting applications for our Summer program staff.
+These teams will lead our summer language immersion and pre-college programs for high school students in Spain, France, Italy, Greece, United Kingdom, Germany, Canada, and other countries.
+We continually screen candidates for all positions: Instructors, Program Directors, Program Coordinators, and Resident Advisors.
+Our summer faculty and staff are outstanding high school teachers, university instructors, graduate students, and highly qualified college graduates.
+It is important that those interested in a summer staff position with Abbey Road possess genuine interest in working with teenage students, in mentoring, educating, and fostering cultural immersion, in using their own creative abilities to shape exciting programming (such as academic or artistic workshops, cultural events, recreational sports, travel excursions, and more), as well as in cooperating with other team members.
 We look forward to reviewing your application!

 Review our website to gain a clear and thorough understanding of our mission and operations.

-Review the information on this Employment page, especially the descriptions of the open positions, to gain a clear and thorough understanding of requirements and qualifications BEFORE applying.
+Review the information on this page, especially the job descriptions, to gain a clear and thorough understanding of requirements and qualifications BEFORE applying.

 After you have carefully reviewed the information below, please fill out the online Summer Staff Application.
 Please do not submit or attach any unsolicited information (e.g. resumes).

 Since we receive several hundred applications each year, it is essential that you meticulously follow the application procedure, as outlined above; that you submit the exact amount of requested information, no more, no less; and that you not contact us unless we ask you to do so or unless absolutely necessary.
 Specifically, please do not inquire about the status of your application.
-Any deviation from the application procedure will disqualify your application.
 Thank you for your understanding and cooperation.

-Abbey Road is seeking strong leaders to serve as Program Directors for each of our summer programs in Europe.
-The Program Director oversees the overall operation of the program, manages the program staff team, and serves as the primary liaison to the local partner school and local host families.
+Abbey Road is seeking strong and experienced Group Leaders for our international and domestic programs.
+The Group Leader oversees the overall operation of the program, manages the program staff, and serves as the primary liaison with the parents, local partner school and local host families.

-Abbey Road is seeking detail-oriented and hyper-organized Program Coordinators to play a critical role in thoughtfully planning and perfectly executing a program calendar full of travel, social, cultural, and recreational activities.
+Abbey Road is seeking individuals with outstanding organizational and logistical skills to work as Program Coordinators and play a central role in thoughtfully planning and perfectly executing a program calendar full of travel, social, cultural, and recreational activities.

-Abbey Road is seeking highly energetic, well-rounded, and caring individuals to serve as Resident Advisors.
-The primary role of the RA is supervise and mentor the students on their summer abroad experience – to ensure their safety and encourage the educational and growth process.
-The RAs also work to build the spirit of the staff team and the entire program camaraderie.
+Abbey Road is seeking highly energetic, well-rounded, safety conscious and caring individuals to serve as Resident Advisors.
+The primary role of the RA is to supervise and mentor the students during their summer abroad experience, to ensure their safety and encourage their academic and

 If you are passionate about study abroad and international education, and if you want to share your passion with students in your town, region and beyond, consider applying for a Student Admissions position with Abbey Road.
 This position will give you an opportunity to talk to students, parents and educators about your study abroad experiences; answer their questions about our programs; travel, network, and promote our academic programs.